tiamoesg/tree.NFT/README.md

-# RWAdrops + Frameworks
+# Tree.NFT Framework
-The home of RWAdrops and the Tree.NFT framework.
+The home of the Tree.NFT framework. - Currently in v.01

 # Tree.NFT Framework
 1. A public good NFT framework for turning trees into RWAs.